-- 12. Assuming the population growth models continue to represent the growth of the forests, which forest will have a greater number of trees after 100 years?
-By how many? - 13.
-Discuss the above results from the previous four exercises.
+Which forest's population is 10 . growing at a faster rate?
+Which forest had a greater number of trees initially?
+By how many?
+Assuming the population growth models continue to represent the growth of the forests, which forest will have a greater number of trees after 20 years?
+By how many? growth represe the for will hav ing the population models continue to ent the growth of ests, which forest ve a greater number s after 100 years?
+By any?
+13. Discuss the above results from the previous four exercises.
 Assuming the population growth models continue to represent the growth of the forests, which forest will have the greater number of trees in the long run?
 Why?
 What are some factors that might influence the longterm validity of the exponential growth model?